estnltk/estnltk/estnltk_neural/README.md

 * bert embeddings tagger;
 * stanza syntax tagger and stanza ensemble syntax tagger;

+Note: these tools require installation of deep learning frameworks (`tensorflow`, `pytorch`), and are demanding for computational resources; they also rely on large models which need to be downloaded separately.

 The EstNLTK project is funded by EKT ([Eesti Keeletehnoloogia Riiklik Programm](https://www.keeletehnoloogia.ee/)).

 ### Installation